 Exercises with Attendees’ own examples

-Successes and Traps in Setting up RM systems and processes to conform / comply with Z690 & CAN/CSA/ISO 31000
+Successes and Traps in Setting up RM systems and processes to conform/comply with ISO Standards

 Contact us to discuss the best solution for your company.